-"The increasing level and spread of West Nile virus infected mosquitoes is cause for concern," stated Connecticut Department of Public Health Commissioner J. Robert Galvin, MD, MPH, MBA.
-"It is important for everyone to do what they can to reduce mosquito breeding areas on their property and to take precautions to avoid mosquito bites while outdoors."
+"We are concerned about the increasing level and spread of West Nile virus infected mosquitoes," stated Connecticut Department of Public Health Commissioner J. Robert Galvin, MD, MPH, MBA.
+"I am urging everyone to do what they can to reduce mosquito breeding areas on their property and to take precautions to avoid mosquito bites while outdoors."